 (b) Active Case Management.
 The court shall provide active case management from the filing of a Petition in Dependency and Neglect to the resolution of all issues before it.
 The court shall evaluate each case at all stages to determine proper scheduling and actively monitor disclosures and discovery to ensure these processes move fluidly and do not contribute to unnecessary delay, consistent with the purposes and policies of the Colorado Children's Code.
 The court shall consider the unique needs of each case and tailor a separate Case Management Order for each case.
-For the adjudication phase of the case, the Case Management Order shall be filed by the Petitioner within 21 days of a child's removal from the home, the petition's filing, or the initial hearing, whichever is earlier, unless extended by the court.
-Additional Case Management Orders for later parts of the case (e.g., Allocation of parental responsibilities or termination of parental rights) may be required at the discretion of the court; such Case Management Orders shall be filed by the party who requested the hearing within 21 days of the contested hearing or such other deadline as the court may determine.
 The court may use the Standard Case Management Order in Appendix 1.
-If the court uses a different Case Management Order, its Case Management Order shall, at a minimum, address whether the matter is an Expedited Permanency Planning case, any potential issues related to the Indian Child Welfare Act, any potential issues related to paternity, and any special issues which may affect disclosures and discovery.
-The Case Management Order may also address the remaining topics outlined in Appendix 1.
+If the court uses a different Case Management Order, its Case Management Order shall, at a minimum, address the topics outlined in Appendix 1.

-Commented [md1]: This language is largely taken from CRJP 1.
-It incorporates the ministerial elements of the CRCP (e.g., definition of a deposition, elements of a subpoena) without having to reiterate them here (which previously lead to 24 pages single-spaced).
+Commented [CN1]: Should we specifically state that specific court orders, then the civil rules, apply to disclosure and discovery issues not addressed in this rule?

+- (c) Case Management Hearings.
+Case management issues shall be discussed and resolved at an Initial Case Management Hearing which shall take place no later than 21 days after the conclusion of the emergency hearing or other initial hearing in the case.
+Subsequent Case Management Hearings may occur at the discretion of the court before contested hearings.
+All pro se parties and counsel shall attend Case Management Hearings, and come prepared to provide input to the Case Management Order.
+The moving party shall prepare the Case Management Order and file it with the court no later than seven days after the Case Management Hearing.
+The Petitioner is the moving party for adjudication. - (d) Persons Exempted from Disclosures and Discovery.
+Non-parties, alleged or presumptive parents, and alleged guardians or custodians whose legal rights have not been established are exempted from obtaining and providing disclosures and discovery, unless the court orders otherwise.

+(e) Disclosures.

-- (c) Persons Exempted from Disclosures and Discovery.
-(1) Non-parties, and (2) alleged or presumptive parents guardians, or custodians whose legal rights have not been established are exempted from obtaining and providing disclosures and discovery, unless the court orders otherwise.
-Guardians ad litem are not required to produce discovery unless ordered by the court for good cause shown. - (d) Other Case Participants.
-Upon request, the court may authorize other case participants to engage in disclosures and discovery. - (e) Disclosures. - (1) Before a Contested Initial Hearing Pursuant to Section 19-3-403, C.R.S.
-All parties shall disclose to all other parties as soon as practicable, but no later than prior to the commencement of a contested initial hearing pursuant to 19-3-405, C.R.S., all exhibits it intends to introduce in its case in chief at the contested initial hearing. - (2) After the Initial Hearing. - (A) By Petitioner.
-Upon written request for any or all of the items listed below before a contested trial or a contested hearing, the Petitioner shall disclose to requesting parties the following items in its possession, which relate to the allegations giving rise to the case or are relevant to the contested issue before the court.
-These disclosures shall be made no later than 21 days after the request is made, or such other time the court determines reasonable and appropriate. - (I) Law enforcement reports; - (II) Photographs; - (III) Interview recordings, notes, and/or transcripts; - (IV) Intake assessment summary reports, notes, record of contact sheets, correspondence, and visitation summaries or reports;
+(1) Before a Contested Initial Hearing Pursuant to Section 19-3-403, C.R.S.
+All parties shall disclose to all other parties as soon as practicable, but no later than prior to the commencement of a contested initial hearing pursuant to 19-3-405, C.R.S., all exhibits it intends to introduce in its case in chief at the contested initial hearing.

+(2) After the Initial Hearing.

+- (A) By Petitioner.
+Upon written request before a contested trial or a contested hearing, the Petitioner shall disclose to requesting parties the following items in its possession.
+These disclosures shall be made no later than 21 days after the request is made, or such other time the court determines reasonable and appropriate. - (I) Law enforcement reports; - (II) Photographs; - (III) Interview recordings, notes, and/or transcripts; - (IV) Intake assessment summary reports, notes, record of contact sheets, and correspondence; - (V) Medical, dental, mental health, substance abuse, and educational documents or information for which a waiver of privilege or confidentiality has been provided by the privilege holder.
+See Appendix 2 for a sample waiver; and - (VI) Family Safety and Risk Assessments.

+Commented [CN2]: Are we sticking with "upon written request?"

+Commented [CN3]: Is this list comprehensive?
+Seems we should add more.
+Relook at Trent's list?